Skip to main content

 Tutorial: Winback

 Winback campaigns target customers who’ve gone quiet — they had a relationship, they stopped, and the question is whether a well-timed offer can revive them.
 The flow has to know when each customer went silent, what they did before, and what offer might bring them back without over-messaging the lapsed-and-uninterested.
 Business scenario: an e-commerce platform’s data shows a long tail of customers who haven’t purchased in 90+ days.
-A blanket discount email goes to most of them; the platform wants to instead route lapsed-but-recoverable customers to a personalized offer matched to their prior purchase category — and route the truly lost customers to no message at all (don’t waste cost reaching out).
+Instead of a blanket discount email, the platform routes lapsed-but-recoverable customers to a personalized offer matched to their prior purchase category — and routes the truly lost customers to no message at all.
 What you’ll build:

-• A Customer schema with lastPurchaseDate and lifetimePurchases derived fields
+• A Customer schema with recency and lifetime-value signals

-• 3 winback offers per category (Apparel, Electronics, Home)
+• 3 winback offers (Apparel, Electronics, Home) with recency-aware eligibility

-• A holdout group for measuring incremental winback
+• A 3-touch cap and a flow-level holdout for measuring incremental winback

-Prerequisites: A running KaireonAI instance, an admin API key.
+Prerequisites: A running KaireonAI instance, an admin API key, and curl + jq.
 Time: 25–30 minutes.

 1. Define the schema with lapse signals